cipres-repo/cipres-javascript/docs/end_user_documentation.md

-# Cipres Ember User Documentation
+# Cipres JavaScript Example-User Documentation

 Refer to this documenation for information regarding the use of this web application.